ABOUT THE EXHIBITION

 At the Park, Overton created new iterations of ongoing forms in her practice – including altered pick-up trucks, a water feature, a truss gem sculpture, a suspended work, and a billboard, among others.
 Weaving together these works was their shared role as support structures, both in their original purpose and in their new generative articulations.
 Wooden beams and trusses were elements that repeated through the exhibition, revealing the materials’ multiple capacities as tools.
 Situated in the changing, once-industrial waterfront neighborhood of Long Island City, the works shed their former functions without nostalgia.
 Instead, Overton’s works exhibited the vitality of creative reuse, the ingenuity of traditional forms of vernacular making, and an entwined admiration and wonder towards the physical and material world around us.

-A publication documents the exhibition and provides scholarship on Overton’s oeuvre with a focus on her outdoor works with essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement, New Museum; Kari Cwynar, Curator, Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History, Columbia University; and Jess Wilcox, Director of Exhibitions, Socrates Sculpture Park.
-The catalogue will be released in fall 2018 and will be available for purchase through Socrates’ website.
+Socrates published a catalogue documenting the exhibition and providing new scholarship on Overton’s oeuvre with a focus on her outdoor works.
+The catalogue includes scholarly essays by Johanna Burton, Keith Haring Director and Curator of Education and Public Engagement at the New Museum; Kari Cwynar, Curator at the Don River Valley Park Art Program; Leah Pires, PhD Candidate, Department of Art History at Columbia University; and Jess Wilcox, Director of Exhibitions at Socrates Sculpture Park.
+Purchase Catalogue

 The publication is made possible by the Henry Luce Foundation.